 In fact, there is no single right recipe in South Jutland: the only “right” recipe is one that a family has passed down from one generation to the next.
 This was also the case with Jesper’s family, and before he was even old enough to peer over a kitchen counter, their traditions were on their way to the next generation.

 Syttende is Jesper Koch’s vision and dream of giving something in return to the region and cuisine which have helped shape him.
-After having worked for an impressive array of restaurants in Denmark and abroad, including a number of Michelin two-star and three-star restaurants, and after having founded restaurants such as Brdr.
-Koch, Kocherier and Det Glade Vanvid, this South Jutland chef has come home.
+After having worked for an impressive array of restaurants in Denmark and abroad, including a number of Michelin two-star and three-star restaurants, and having founded a number of restaurants in the Aarhus area, this South Jutland chef has come home.
 To South Jutland.
 To Syttende.
 To something brand-new, inspired, age-old insight into the cookery craft.
 To a luxurious setting where gastronomy and hand-picked produce from every corner of the world are elevated to new heights.
 To a new restaurant that does not intend to follow modern trends – but to set them.